gorvk/RPGda0-starter/README.md

 ## Prerequisites
 - Docker
 - Node
+- Auth0 Account with required values in .env

 ## Steps to Run DB, API and Client

+### create environment files
+- In root folder create .env file
+- Add variables from env.example in .env file and assign required values from your Auth0 account and preffered DB user and password.
+- Navigate to web folder and create .env file
+- Add variables from env.example in web to .env file and assign required values from your Auth0 account running API url (if it is running locally then it will http://localhost:9090).

 ### Steps to run PSQL DB
 - Open new terminal